|Fastest Growing Market:||Asia-Pacific|

 The major factors that are bolstering the growth of the healthcare cloud computing market include the increasing access to advanced technology, such as machine learning, the rise in adoption of information technology in the healthcare sector, and usage of cloud for reducing cost and improving scalability, storage, and flexibility.
-Cloud computing involves the use of remote servers that are hosted on the internet, to manage, store, and process data.
+Cloud computing involves the use of remote servers that are hosted on the internet to manage, store, and process data.
 A local server is not used in cloud computing, due to which infrastructure costs are reduced significantly.
 In addition to one-time set-up cost, maintenance cost is also lesser in case of a cloud-based architecture.
 The benefits of cloud computing were felt during the COVID-19 pandemic when there was a shortage of healthcare workers, mass lockdowns, and a lack of coordination between healthcare services.
 For example, in May 2020, the Oklahoma State Department of Health launched a mobile app that allows healthcare workers to engage remotely with at-risk citizens who may have been exposed to the COVID-19 virus.
 The app, which was jointly created by Google and MTX Group, uses the Google Cloud to enable the state to quickly contact citizens who report COVID-19 symptoms and send them to testing sites.
 Agencies were also using cloud-based data dashboards to provide real-time analytics and data visualizations to track and control the spread of the virus.
 In the last week of March 2020, the Australian Government’s Department of Health launched its Coronavirus Australia App.
 Built on the Google Cloud, the app can offer real-time information and advice about lockdowns, the spread patterns, and healthcare information pertaining to the COVID-19 pandemic.
 These developments are expected to positively affect market growth.

 Scope of the Report